-At any time point post planting, should the release need to be terminated, any plant material will be sprayed with an appropriate systemic broadleaf herbicide and tubers dug up by fork and hand and transferred to an authorised waste facility for disposal by deep burying or incineration.
+Emergency procedures: At any time point post planting, should the release need to be terminated, any plant material will be sprayed with an appropriate systemic broadleaf herbicide and tubers dug up by fork and hand and destroyed by deep burying or incineration/autoclaving.
 Should the release site be subject to vandalism, care will be taken to ensure that all uprooted plant material within and outside of the trial site is identified and destroyed accordingly as described above.